donejs/donejs/docs/place-my-order.md

 ### Create Routes

-Routing works a bit differently than what you might be used to in other libraries.
+Routing works a bit differently than other libraries.
 In other libraries, you might declare routes and map those to controller-like actions.

-DoneJS application [routes](http://canjs.com/docs/can.route.html) map URL strings (like /foo) to properties in our application state.
+DoneJS application [routes](http://canjs.com/docs/can.route.html) map URL strings (like /user/1) to properties in our application state.
 In other words, our routes will just be a representation of the application state.

 To learn more about routing visit the CanJS guide on [Application State and Routing](http://canjs.com/2.3-pre/guides/AppStateAndRouting.html).